International Admission > How To Apply > Exchange Program

 If your official transcripts are not originally issued in English, you must submit an official word-for-word English translation.
 The translation must be issued by your university or a translation agency.
 If the translation is issued by a translation agency, the translation must be typed on official stationery, with the name, phone number, and address of the translator.
 The translator must attest proficiency in the original language and must indicate that the translations are true and correct.
 Photo/notarized copies will not be accepted.

 Proof of English language competency.
-This can be demonstrated by providing proof of a minimum TOEFL score of 80 (internet-based test; no section lower than 17) or an IELTS score of 6.5 or higher, although some graduate programs may require higher minimum scores.
+This can be demonstrated by providing proof of a minimum TOEFL score of 80 (internet-based test; no section lower than 17), an IELTS score of 6.5 or higher, or Pearson Test of English (PTE) score of 53 or higher, although some graduate programs may require higher minimum scores.
 If you have taken a test other than the TOEFL or IELTS and would like to know if it can be considered as proof of English competency, please contact your exchange coordinator at your home university.

 Copy of your passport identification page